ZEISS Microscopy Knowledge Base

 5. The segment will be highlighted either on both the image and on the object table.

-Black background with several colored 3D blobs and a yellow circle highlighting a red blob
+Black background with colored 3D blobs; yellow circle highlights a red blob touching a small green fragment.

 6. Go to the next time point (Ctrl + F).